-- Provide specific recommendations for the development of a Spokane River toxics reduction plan. - Support implementation of the Task Force 2016 Comprehensive Plan to Reduce Polychlorinated Biphenyls (PCBs) in the Spokane River; Task Force Work Plans, as described below; and updated priorities and PCB reduction strategies identified collectively by the Task Force through adaptive management.
+- Provide specific recommendations for the development of a Spokane River toxics reduction plan. - Support implementation of the Task Force 2016 Comprehensive Plan to Reduce

+Polychlorinated Biphenyls (PCBs) in the Spokane River and updated priorities and PCB reduction strategies identified collectively by the Task Force through adaptive management.